pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

     maxiters=200000
 )
 ```

-Loading annotation to find concentrations and selecting results of a specific strain
+We load the annotation and  select results of a specific strain

 ```julia
 annotation_test = CSV.File(path_to_annotation, header=false)